 They are good for music.
-But better for the movies and TV shows.
+But better for movies and TV shows.
 Because for music there are many heavy-duty speakers that can beat in-wall speakers.
-I said better for movies because in movies you can keep it behind the screen, and it will give a realism touch to the movie’s dialogues.
+I said better for movies because in movies you can keep it behind the screen, and it will give a realistic touch to the movie’s dialogues.

 Do in-wall speakers sound worse?

 They sound above average but not worse.
 You can make them sound better by just following a few steps such as soundproofing home theater, acoustically treating home theater, and following this guide for optimizing the speakers themselves.